oseferi/sql-insert-generator/README.md

 #CONFIG
 Make sure to install the 'WORLD.sql' script in the Setup folder which containt the whole database.
-Later just run `python city-extractor.py` to generate city sql insert scripts for each country or `python state-extractor.py` to generate state sql scripts for each country.
+Later just run `python generic_extractor.py` to generate country, state and city inserts for each country.